Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h3 id="checkbox-glossary">Checkbox</h3>

-The "Scaling options" checkbox is used to choose whether to group clusters of nodes or to zoom.
-It is placed in the right corner of the graph area.
+The "Scaling options" checkbox is used to choose whether to group clusters or to zoom.
+It is placed in the right top corner of the graph area.
 See the Figure 6 below for more detail.

 <p align="center">
     <img src="img/scaling_options.png" alt="scaling-options" title="Scaling options" width="200"/><br/>